subhshetty/nmap/README.md

 # nmap
-python nmap code for extraction of data(fqdn, mac address)
+python nmap code for extraction of data(fqdn, mac address) from servers to be utilized by front end tools